cgomesu/nanopim4-satahat-fan/README.md

 # nanopim4-satahat-fan
-A fan control script in Bash for the [**2-pin PH2.0 12v fan connector of the NanoPi M4 SATA hat**](http://wiki.friendlyarm.com/wiki/index.php/NanoPi_M4_SATA_HAT).
+A fan control script written in bash for the [**2-pin PH2.0 12v fan connector of the NanoPi M4 SATA hat**](http://wiki.friendlyarm.com/wiki/index.php/NanoPi_M4_SATA_HAT).
 By default, the script uses a bounded [logistic model](https://en.wikipedia.org/wiki/Logistic_function) with a moving mid-point (based on the average temperature over time) to set the fan speed.

-Many of the variables use in this fan controller can be modified directly from the CLI, such as setting custom temperature thresholds (`-t`, `-T`) or disabling temperature monitoring altogether (`-f`).
+Many of the variables used in this fan controller can be modified directly from the CLI, such as setting custom temperature thresholds (`-t`, `-T`) or disabling temperature monitoring altogether (`-f`).
 For a more detailed description, see [**Usage**](#usage).

 There's arguably more code here than necessary to run a fan controller.
 This was a hobbie of mine (I wanted to revisit the first version which used a fixed table to set the speed) and an opportunity to learn more about bash and the sysfs interface.